 Compensation.
 SFAS No. 123(R) establishes standards for the accounting for transactions in which an entity exchanges its equity instruments for goods or services.
 This Statement focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
 SFAS No. 123(R) requires that the fair value of such equity instruments be recognized as expense in the historical financial statements as services are performed.
-Prior to SFAS No. 123(R), only certain pro-forma disclosures of fair value were required.
-SFAS No. 123(R) becomes effective for public companies with their first annual reporting period that begins after June 15, 2005.
+Prior to SFAS No. 123(R) becomes effective for public companies with their first annual reporting period that begins after June 15, 2005.
 For non-public companies, the standard becomes effective for their first fiscal year beginning after December 15, 2005.
 The Company does not expect SFAS No. 123(R) to have a material effect on its financial position or the results of its operations.